mliszcz/msc-thesis/thesis/chapters/54-appendix-selected-aspects-of-implementation.md

 available space in horizontal or vertical direction.
 Each item gets space proportional to its `flex` attribute.
 On the orthogonal axis the elements may be aligned, centered or stretched.
-This gives the flexibility in positioning elements and building complex user interfaces without the need for *floats*.
+This gives the flexibility in positioning the elements and building complex user interfaces without a need for *floats*.
 The elements within a flexbox may be reordered using CSS attributes.
-A vertical flexbox where each item gets the same space is shown on [@Lst:D-css-flexbox].
+A vertical flexbox where each item gets the same space is shown in [@Lst:D-css-flexbox].

 ```{#lst:D-css-flexbox .css .numberLines}
 .root {